• Skip to main content

 • Roasting the nuts enhances the flavor.
 So don’t skip the step.

 • If you have a good recipe for phyllo dough, go ahead and make it at home.
 If not, buy the premade sheets online or at a supermarket near you.
-They’re great pastry to have handy and can be used in any number of ways.
+They’re great to have handy and can be used in any number of ways.

 • Baklava cheesecake is indeed an easy recipe.
 But you do have to work fast when assembling the crust layers because the phyllo sheets are paper-thin and they dry out.